-In 2017, museum Beelden aan Zee won the Turing Toekenning II award of €150.000 for its exhibition concept of Zadkine at the Sea.
+In 2017, museum Beelden aan Zee gratefully received the Turing Toekenning II award of €150.000 for its exhibition concept of Zadkine by the Sea.

 Zadkine was a highly original artist with a clear personal vision which focused on the inextricable bond between man and nature.
 Through this he represented the role of Orpheus, the mythological poet whose art was able to keep the evil in the world at a distance.
 It was precisely that meaning which Zadkine, who had endured two world wars, attached to his own art.
 The exhibition in Beelden aan Zee focuses for the first time on this ideological motivation of the sculptor.
 Zadkine’s capacity to reinvent himself, time after time, so he could respond to the changing world around him with new forms, distinguishes him as one of the greatest artists of his time.